 Women can wander the streets safely without any risk of harassment, theft or scam.
 Japanese people are kind and extremely polite and one always feels welcome as a tourist, despite the language barriers.

-On the flip side, Japan is one of the most expensive countries to travel to and around and while it is very well connected via high speed trains and flights, the subway in Tokyo is known for being a maze travelers get lost it.
+On the flip side, Japan is also one of the most expensive countries to travel to and around and while it is very well connected via high speed trains and flights, the subway in Tokyo is known for being a maze travelers get lost in.

-These, and the guaranteed cultural shock that almost any traveler experiences, makes it a highly recommended destination for first time solo travelers but also one that isn’t as easy as other places on this list.
+These, and the guaranteed culture shock that almost any traveler experiences, makes it a highly recommended destination for first time solo travelers but also one that isn’t as easy as other places on this list to discover independently.

-Singapore continues to rank as one of the most expensive countries in the world but it is also one of the safest along with Japan.
-Crime in Singapore is non-existent, attitudes towards women (when it comes to tourists) are the same as towards men and theft, scams or harassment are something I have never seen in 10 years living here, except for the odd bicycle being stolen.
+Crime in Singapore is non-existent, attitudes towards women (when it comes to tourists) are the same as towards men; theft, scams or harassment are something I have almost never seen in 11 years living here, except for the odd bicycle being stolen.

 Women will find Singapore is one of the best destinations for a first time solo trip.
-It’s small, it’s easy to get around, it has fantastic infrastructure, great public transportation, lots to do.
+It’s very small, extremely easy to get around, it has fantastic infrastructure, great public transportation, and lots to do.

 Indonesia, and particularly Bali, have a reputation for being a top destination for women in general and for digital nomads.